 Audit of a practitioners engagement in the Continuing Competence Programme

-Each year 10-20% of practitioners are randomly called for Audit.
-The audit is the process by which the Board monitors compliance of practitioners to the continuing competence programme.
+Each year ~20% of practitioners are randomly called for audit.
+The audit is the process by which the Board monitors compliance of practitioners to the Continuing Competence Programme.

 The audit is not a form of performance appraisal or a measure of their competence.

 Practitioners are not required to provide any additional work or evidence for an audit – they simply need to submit their completed annual requirements for recertification and demonstrate their engagement in professional development that maintains and enhances their dietetic practice.
-The Audit process can be found in the Dietitians portal under Audit on MyCCP.
+Information about the audit process can be found in the Practitioner Portal under Audit on MyCCP.